Cryslo/EMSRisicoStage/README.md

-EMSRisicoStage
+Fire Trainer
 ==============
-This is a project to make an Fire trainer
+This is a project to make an training tool for an tablet